Madison Metals, the next #uranium producer in Namibia

 Note, type in those names, Huhn, Alkin, and the word, “uranium” on YouTube to get recent interviews.
 The uranium narrative, albeit one-sided, is well-covered for free.
 Many consultants are pounding the table, saying we could see a repeat of last year when the spot price soared from Aug./Sept. to January.

 This is a wise move as the Company is entirely focused on its Khan project.
 Working with an ASX-listed company will attract investors to Madison as ASX-listed uranium juniors are well followed.
+The junior farming into Cobara, Star Minerals’ share price is up over 40% on this news.

 Perhaps over time Madison could dual list in Canada & Australia.
 Better to have Cobra advanced by a third party than to have it sit idle.
 Exec.
 Chairman & CEO Duane Parnham commented,